junxit/us-congress-bills-112/metadata.md

 - 2011-04-13 — Introduced in Senate
 - 2011-04-13 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2011-05-19 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+112-63.
+- 2011-07-14 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2011-08-30 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman under authority of the order of the Senate of 08/02/2011 without amendment.
+With written report No. 112-62.
+- 2011-08-30 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman under authority of the order of the Senate of 08/02/2011 without amendment.
+With written report No. 112-62.
+- 2011-08-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 142.